 What questions should you ask before moving abroad for your career?

 Not sure where to start?
 Josh Steimle gives Communicate Influence some in-depth answers.
 The influence marketer and MWI agency owner talks about how to manage practical needs, language barriers, dealing with culture shock and more.

 Working abroad brings all kinds of benefits, such as exposure to a new culture, new skills and contacts, an enhanced network, and maybe a new language.

 Josh Steimle moved to Hong Kong in 2013 with his wife and two young children to open an MWI office, and in 2016 repeated the experience by relocating to Shenzhen, China.

 Thinking about moving abroad for your career?
 Read Josh’s interview and gain some valuable insights about what it takes!

 Josh, you were working in Utah as the founder of MWI.
 Life was good and you have an extended family, too.
 So what prompted you to move abroad, and why China?

 It’s not the traditional story of getting a job here, it’s about our family.
 My wife and I started looking into adopting from China in 2012.
-We felt impressed to adopt an older child, and one day I turned to her and asked “Why don’t we just move to China?”.
+We wanted to adopt an older child, and one day I asked “Why don’t we just move to China?”.

 We had always wanted to live abroad and have adventures and that was about as much of an adventure as we could imagine.